Lesotho’s Food Insecurity and the US AIM for Climate

 “The goal of AIM for Climate, which will be advanced at the U.N.
 Food Systems Summit in September 2021 and launched at COP26 in November 2021, is to increase and accelerate global innovation research and development (R&D) on agriculture and food systems in support of climate action.”

-John Kerry, U.S. Presidential Envoy for Climate, calls this program “pioneering”, adding that “we all stand to benefit by sharing best practices and raising innovation ambition when it comes to climate-smart agriculture”.
+John Kerry, the US presidential Envoy for Climate, calls this program “pioneering,” adding that “we all stand to benefit by sharing best practices and raising innovation ambition when it comes to climate-smart agriculture.”

-This initiative will mobilise greater investments in agriculture research and development and innovation, specifically in new ways to sustainably increase agricultural activity, improve livelihoods, conserve nature and biodiversity, adapt and build resilience to climate change while reducing GHG gas emissions and sequestering carbon.
+This initiative will mobilise more significant investments in agriculture research, development, and innovation, specifically in new ways to increase agricultural activity sustainably, improve livelihoods, conserve nature and biodiversity, and adapt to and build resilience to climate change while reducing GHG gas emissions and sequestering carbon.

-AIM for Climate will undoubtedly create a platform for sharing best practices and science-based solutions to adapt to and mitigate climate change effects which will be very beneficial to climate-vulnerable and food-scarce countries like Lesotho.
+AIM for Climate will undoubtedly create a platform for sharing best practices and science-based solutions to adapt to and mitigate climate change effects, benefiting climate-vulnerable and food-scarce countries like Lesotho.

-Click the link to read more on the AIM for Climate.
+Click the link to read more on AIM for Climate.

 Otto, F. & Verschuur, J. (2021, March 16).
 To what extent does climate change affect food insecurity?
 What we found in Lesotho.
 The Conversation.
 Retrieved from https://theconversation.com/to-what-extent-does-climate-change-affect-food-insecurity-what-we-found-in-lesotho-156527